Sumit0922/face-recognition/README.md

 # installatio Steps......clone Repository
-add images for match face in PUBLIC/LABEL folder in App.js file add Your Label to show id
+add images for match face in PUBLIC/LABEL folder.
+In App.js file add Your Label to show id